 - Be sure to shower or take a full-body bath with soap the night before your surgery is scheduled

-- If hair removal is necessary at the operative site, do not shave the area—clipping hair is the best practice, and we’ll do that here at the hospital
+- If hair removal is necessary at the operative site, do not shave the area—clipping hair is the best practice, and we will do that here at the hospital

-- It’s crucial to keep your hands clean when recovering from surgery; good hand hygiene—regular hand-washing—is one of the most important ways to prevent the spread of infection
+- It is crucial to keep your hands clean when recovering from surgery; good hand hygiene—regular hand-washing—is one of the most important ways to prevent the spread of infection

-- Your visitors should also wash their hands upon entering your hospital room as well as frequently while you’re recovering at home
+- Your visitors should also wash their hands upon entering your hospital room as well as frequently while you are recovering at home